What is the digital footprint you leave online?

 Opening an account for your credit card

-How can you protect your digital footprint?
+How to protect your digital footprint

 Check your privacy settings